Oomaxime/vesper-blur-zed/README.md

 # VesperBlur - Zed Theme with macOS Transparency

-An elegant dark theme for the Zed editor, inspired by Vesper with native macOS transparency.
+An elegant dark theme for the Zed editor, inspired by Vesper with transparency.

 ## 🎨 Overview

-VesperBlur combines the signature "peppermint and orange" color palette from the original Vesper theme with native macOS transparency and blur effects, creating a modern and aesthetic coding experience.
+VesperBlur combines the signature "peppermint and orange" color palette from the original Vesper theme with transparency and blur effects, creating a modern and aesthetic coding experience.

 ### Key Features

-- ✨ **Native macOS transparency** with automatic blur effects
+- ✨ **Transparency** with automatic blur effects
 - 🍑 **Authentic Vesper palette**: peach orange (#FFC799) and turquoise (#99FFE4)
 - 🔍 **Optimized readability** with carefully adjusted contrast ratios
-- 🖥️ **Perfect integration** with Apple ecosystem
 - 🎯 **All UI elements** adapted for transparency

 ## 📦 Installation